Transition Notebook Overview

 If your library director were to depart or become incapacitated with little or no warning, how would the new (or interim) director learn to run the library?
 You never know what might happen tomorrow, so it is critical to the library’s continued well-being to leave a Transition Notebook.
 When the unforeseen happens, your staff and board will need this information as well.

 The Transition Notebook is a place to gather everything you can think of that your successor (or interim administrator) might need to know.
-As you are assembling the contents of your Transition Notebook, please take some time to remember what it was like to be the new person and how helpful and considerate it would have been if someone had left crucial information for you in a neatly organized format.
+As you are assembling the contents of your Transition Notebook, please take some time to remember what it was like to be the new person and how helpful it would have been if someone had left crucial information for you in a neatly organized format.
 It is best not to assume that the new person or the board even knows how to turn the lights on.

 This list is a work in progress, so please be sure to keep it current and add items as you think of them.